-The Cancer Epidemiology in Hispanic Populations Workshop will be held online on September 14-16, 2021.
+The Cancer Epidemiology in Hispanic Populations Workshop was held online on September 14-16, 2021.
+Recordings of the presentations will be available in November 2021.

 The Hispanic/Latino population, one of the fastest growing minority populations in the U.S., is estimated to reach 119 million by 2060.
 This diverse population (by country of origin, ancestry, race, and beyond) and the anticipated demographic shift will have significant implications for cancer control and care.
 In the U.S., the Hispanic population has higher incidence and mortality rates for cancers of the liver, stomach, cervix, and gallbladder compared to other race/ethnic groups.
 The higher incidence and mortality rates of these cancers parallel observations for cancer burden in several Latin American countries, but we do not fully understand the etiology that contributes to these disparate cancer rates.